-NOTE: If you are using multiple NavisAccess consoles logging in to a common server, you can specify any NavisAccess machine(s).
-Information will be shared across all NavisAccess stations via the NavisAccess common event system.
-This means that data can be propagated over more than the three IP addresses enabled on the device.
+NOTE: If you are using multiple NavisAccess workstations logging in to a common server, you can specify any NavisAccess machine(s).
+Information will be shared across all NavisAccess stations via the common event system.

 To configure Call Logging for use with Access Watch: